AdaCore/learn/content/courses/advanced-ada/parts/resource_management/access_types.rst

-Since objects of the :ada:`Info` type |mdash| such as :ada:`Obj_1` in the :ada:`Show_Access_Type_Abstraction` procedure |mdash| are now controlled, the :ada:`Finalize` procedure is automatically called when they get out of scope.
+Since objects of the :ada:`Info` type |mdash| such as :ada:`Obj_1` in the :ada:`Show_Access_Type_Abstraction` procedure |mdash| are now controlled, the :ada:`Finalize` procedure is automatically called when they go out of scope.
 In this procedure, which we override for the :ada:`Info` type, we perform the deallocation of the internal access object :ada:`Str_A`.
 (You may uncomment the calls to :ada:`Put_Line` in the body of the :ada:`Initialize` and